wix-incubator/wix-rest-docs/guides/SPI.md

 In order to enable Wix to communicate with your app, add configurations for your extension:
 1. In the side menu under **Build your app**, click **Extensions** .
 2. In the upper right corner of the page, select **Create Extension**.
-3. Select the relevant component and click **Create**.
-You can filter by tag or search to find the extension you need.
+3. Filter by tag, or search to find the extension you need.
+4. Select the relevant extension and click **Create**.

     ![screenshot of extension picker](../media/spi-extension-search-and-filter.png)

-4. In the JSON editor, configure the parameters by referencing the **Documentation** section on the right side of the page.
+5. In the JSON editor, configure the parameters by referencing the **Documentation** section on the right side of the page.
 For each parameter, add the parameter name and value in the JSON editor.

     ![screenshot of json editor](../media/spi-extension-config.png)

-5. Click **Save**.
+6. Click **Save**.

 > **Note:**
 > If you are working with a legacy SPI, configuration may not be via the Wix Developers Center.
 See instructions in the specific SPI.